 Yes.
 These reports are an administrative record of the grant and should be completed when due, regardless of the amount of work that has been accomplished to date.
 The narrative section should include a statement that no further work has been completed but could also include a tentative timeframe for completion during the remainder of the grant period.
-Bank statements are still required even if no funds have been expended.

-Do you have suggestions for what should be included in the Project Narrative Section?
+Do you have suggestions for what should/needs included in the Project Narrative Section?